Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Dynamic Pricing Competition Moderated by the Platform’s Recommendation System

 \

-The profit-based recommender system aims to maximize all the sellers' collective profits on the market \citep{chen2008developing}.
-This approach closely aligns with the objectives of platforms that generate income by collecting a portion of sellers' earnings as the commission fees, as observed in prominent platforms such as Amazon and Tmall.
+The revenue-maximization recommender system aims to maximize the total revenue for all the sellers on the market \citep{compiani2024online}.
+This approach closely aligns with the objectives of platforms that generate income by collecting a portion of sellers' revenue as commission fees, as observed in prominent platforms such as Amazon and Tmall.

-After all the sellers decide the prices $p_i^t$ simultaneously at each period $t$, the profit-based recommender system operates by initially computing the potential total market profit $r_j^t$ associated with recommending each bundle $j$ to the entire population.
-Here $r_j^t$ is the aggregate profit derived from the products encompassed within bundle $j$, while the demand for each individual product $i$ within the bundle $j$ is established by employing the logit demand model, as presented in Section 3.1.
-Subsequently, the system identifies a list of bundles $B_{max,r}^t$ that can generate the highest profits.
-Following this, equal exposure $x_j^t = \frac{1}{|B_{max,r}^t|}$ will be allocated among these identified bundles ($j \in B_{max,r}^t$), while the remaining bundles will receive no exposure.
-The pseudocode is presented in ``Profit-Based Recommender Systems."
+For each consumer \(i\), the platform is privy to her observable attributes \(\bm{A}_i\) as well as the distributions of unobservable heterogeneities \(\beta_i\) and \(\tau_i\), but not their precise values.
+Additionally, the exact values of the post-search match values \(\xi_{i,j}\) also remain unknown to the platform; only their distributions are accessible.
+Consequently, for each potential recommendation set\footnote{For instance, consider three products (indexed as 1, 2, and 3), where the platform must recommend two to the consumer, with the ranking of the displayed products being important.
+In this case, there are six possible bundles: \{1,2\}, \{2,1\}, \{1,3\}, \{3,1\}, \{2,3\}, \{3,2\}.}, the platform computes the expected revenue and identifies the sets that maximize this expected revenue for exposure through the following process (Algorithm \ref{alg: revenue_max}).